(the Five Great Roads)

 There were many “great roads” in old Japan.
 The 5 we’re talking about today terminated/started in Edo.
 So the predominance of these routes is a legacy of the Edo Period.
 If you look at earlier eras in Japanese History, you’ll find other highways of importance, most of which led to Kyōto/Nara.

-The 5 Great Roads are as follows:
+The 5 Great Roads

 The great highways of Japan were a little different from the first great highways of Europe built by the Romans.
 But there are some similarities.
 The shōgunate mandated a fixed width of about 11m (36 feet) for the 5 Great Roads.
 (The size of Roman roads was strictly regulated for military purposes ranging from 3m to 15m depending on conditions).
 The 5 major routes of Japan were at the very least covered by 3cm of gravel and sand and local villages were required to maintain the road to ensure no pot holes landed a samurai in the mud.
 Important sections of the roads and dangerous sections of the roads were paved with large stones – similar to Roman roads.
 A final nicety was added.
 The roads were intentionally flanked by tall trees which ensured cool, natural protection from the scorching summer sun.